ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Assessment

-Both the specification and the Linux implementation limit the cwnd growth in accordance with rule #1 in {{rules}};
+Both the specification and the Linux implementation limit the cwnd growth in accordance with Rate-Limited Increase;
-in Congestion Avoidance, this limit is more conservative than rule #1 in {{rules}}, and in Slow Start, it implements the upper limit of rule #1.
+in Congestion Avoidance, this limit is more conservative than Rate-Limited Increase, and in Slow Start, it implements the "maxFS" upper limit of Rate-Limited Increase.

 ## The Stream Control Transmission Protocol (SCTP)